finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies   the transaction portfolio.
     String successMode = "Partial"; // String | Whether the batch request should fail Atomically or in a Partial fashion - Allowed Values: Atomic, Partial.
     Map<String, TransactionRequest> requestBody = new HashMap(); // Map<String, TransactionRequest> | The payload describing the transactions to be created or updated. try {
-      BatchUpsertPortfolioTransactionsResponse result = apiInstance.batchUpsertTransactions(scope, code, successMode, requestBody);
+      BatchUpsertPortfolioTransactionsResponse result = apiInstance.batchUpsertTransactions(scope, code, successMode, requestBody)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#batchUpsertTransactions");